 LONDON: Unilever, the FMCG giant, is furthering efforts to create a sustainable business model, a move the company believes will leave it "more in sync with consumers" around the world.

 The owner of Dove, Cif and Ben & Jerry's has established a wide range of sustainability goals to hit by the end of the decade, aiming to halve its environmental impact while doubling sales.

 "I don't think our fiduciary duty is to put shareholders first.
-I say the opposite," Paul Polman, Unilever's chief executive,
+I say the opposite," Paul Polman, Unilever's chief executive, told the Guardian

 "If we focus our company on improving the lives of the world's citizens and come up with genuine sustainable solutions, we are more in sync with consumers and society and ultimately this will result in good shareholder returns."

 Unilever expects to attain the goal of buying all of its palm oil from ethical sources by the close of 2012, three years before the original deadline.